Warmth and competence in human-agent cooperation: Results

 \subsubsection{Study 1}

-Participants played with each agent three times during the study, evaluating the relevant agent after each round of play.
-Participants did not make judgments at random; their responses were highly consistent across their interactions with each agent (Table \ref{tab:study_1_consistency}).
-At the same time, participants were not submitting vacuous appraisals.
+Participants played with each agent three times during the study, evaluating the relevant agent after each episode of play.
+Participants did not make judgments at random; their responses were highly consistent across their interactions with each agent (Table~\ref{tab:study_1_consistency}).
+At the same time, participants were not submitting vacuous ratings.
 Perceptions varied significantly as a function of which trait participants were evaluating, $F_{3,4744} = 96.2$, $p < 0.001$.

-Following standard practice in social perception research \citep{fiske2002model, likert1932technique}, we combine individual judgments into composite warmth and competence measures for subsequent analysis.
-Both composite measures exhibit high scale reliability as measured by the Spearman-Brown formula \citep{eisinga2013reliability}, with $\rho = 0.93$ for the composite warmth measure and $\rho = 0.92$ for the composite competence measure.
+{Psychology research often employs composite measures to assess cognitive constructs (attributes and variables that cannot be directly observed).
+Combining multiple individual measures into composite scales can reduce measurement error and provide a more stable estimate of the latent construct underlying the scale~\cite{likert1932technique,lord1968statistical}.
+Following standard practice in social perception research~\cite{fiske2002model}, we computed two composite measures for further analysis.
+A composite warmth measure averaged participants' judgments of how ``warm'' and how ``well-intentioned'' their co-player was.
+A composite competence measure similarly combined individual judgments of how ``competent'' and ``intelligent'' each co-player was.} Both composite measures exhibit high scale reliability as measured by the Spearman-Brown formula~\cite{eisinga2013reliability}, with $\rho = 0.93$ for the composite warmth measure and $\rho = 0.92$ for the composite competence measure.

 \textit{\textbf{Social perception.}} As expected, the SVO and trembling-hand algorithmic components generated markedly divergent appraisals of warmth and competence.
-Participants perceived high-SVO agents as significantly warmer than low-SVO agents, $F_{1,1108} = 1006.8$, $p < 0.001$ (Figure \ref{fig:study_1_main_effects}a).
-Similarly, steady agents came across as significantly more competent than trembling agents, $F_{1,1108} = 70.6$, $p < 0.001$ (Figure \ref{fig:study_1_main_effects}b).
-Jointly, the algorithmic effects prompted distinct impressions in the warmth-competence space (Figure \ref{fig:study_1_wc_space}).
+Participants perceived high-SVO agents as significantly warmer than low-SVO agents, $F_{1,1108} = 1006.8$, $p < 0.001$ (Figure~\ref{fig:study_1_main_effects/a}).
+Similarly, steady agents came across as significantly more competent than trembling agents, $F_{1,1108} = 70.6$, $p < 0.001$ (Figure~\ref{fig:study_1_main_effects/b}).
+Jointly, the algorithmic effects prompted distinct impressions in the warmth-competence space (Figure~\ref{fig:study_1_wc_space}).